AionNext/BizCod/Programming Guide/Logic.md

 If the value of `score.creditScore` is `750` the value of `application.screditScore` will be `750` after this assignement.

-If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` will be `nil' after this assignement .
+If the value of `score.creditScore` is `UNKNOWN` the value of `application.screditScore` will be `nil' after this assignment .

-The value `nil` cannot be excplicitely assiged to either data element or a fact.
+The value `nil` cannot be explicitly assigned to either a data element or a fact.

 > add explanation of assigning fact to a fact

+>MEP: is it possible to test if a a variable has the value `nil`?
 >
+>MEP: What happens later if a variable with a value `nil` is used in some other expression?

 ## nil vs null

-What is a different betwen these two special values.
+What is different between these two special values?
 The difference is fundamental.

 BizCod uses `nil` is an illegitimate value to handle facts assignments to data elements when the facts are `UNKNOWN`.
 Since data elements must always have value.
 On the other hand, `null` is a legitimate value that can be assigned to either data element or fact.
 It is a value like any other value.

+>MEP so a regular data element can be x or nil or null (but cannot be UNKNOWN)?
+>
+>MEP: Whereas a fact can be x or null or UNKNOWN (but cannot be nil)?
+Or is null excluded from facts?
+>
 # Class instantiation instruction

 In a computer system, any time a new context is created based on some model, it is said that the model has been instantiated.
 In practice, this instance usually has a data structure in common with other instances, but the values stored in the instances are separate.
 Changing the values in one instance will then not interfere with the values of some other instance.